Up to date Ghanaian cedis to Naira black market exchange rate today

 For example, you have 1 Ghanaian cedi at 360 Naira.
 You would not want to sell a Ghanaian cedis when it goes down to 270.
 You would rather sell at the same price of 360 or at a higher price.
 I believe you are here to know how much a Ghanaian cedis to Naira exchange rate in the black market today.

-Ghanaian cedis to Naira Parallel Foreign / Black Market Exchange Rate Today 26th January 2020 time:10:10
+Ghanaian cedis to Naira Parallel Foreign / Black Market Exchange Rate Today December 3, 2020 7:41 am time:.

 |1 Cedi||₦ NGN||1 Ghanaian cedis = 65 Nigerian Nairas|